2024–25 European windstorm season: Storm Olivier

 Storm Olivier was named on 7 April 2025 by Spain's AEMET.

 The Canary Islands were anticipated to experience potential for very strong winds, particularly in the western islands.
-The strong easterly sea storm affecting the entire coastline of Malaga province is described as the most damaging for beaches.
-A yellow warning for strong gusts of wind has been activated in Malaga province, with winds reaching 50 to 60 km/h (30 to 40 mph) and waves of three metres expected on the coast.
-Storm Olivier is expected to bring rainfall throughout the Andalucía region until Easter Tuesday, potentially causing disruption.
+The strong easterly sea storm affecting the entire coastline of the province of Málaga is described as the most damaging for beaches.
+A yellow warning for strong gusts of wind has been activated in the province of Málaga, with winds reaching 50 to 60 km/h (30 to 40 mph) and waves of three metres expected on the coast.
+Storm Olivier is expected to bring rainfall throughout the Andalusia region until Easter Tuesday, potentially causing disruption.
 Also, northern areas of Morocco were expected to see showers this week and through the weekend.

 Storm Darius

 Storm Darius was named on 14 April 2025 by Free University of Berlin.

 The storm was expected to cause flooding in parts of western Europe, particularly the United Kingdom, and Spain.

 Spain issued yellow wind warnings for north-western provinces, with the Met Office in the United Kingdom issuing yellow warnings for rainfall, across the south-west and Wales and eastern Northern Ireland.
 The Met Office said, A spell of heavy and persistent rain is expected to move north across western Britain during Tuesday into early Wednesday.
-Whilst there is some uncertainty in where the heaviest rain will fall, 20-40 mm of rain is expected fairly widely.
-A few places may see 50-75 mm of rain during this period.
+Whilst there is some uncertainty in where the heaviest rain will fall, 20–40 mm of rain is expected fairly widely.
+A few places may see 50–75 mm of rain during this period.
 Meteo France also issued yellow wind warnings for north-western parts of the country.
 Met Éireann issued a yellow Rain warning for Dublin, Louth, Meath, Wexford, Wicklow.

 Storm Hans

 Storm Hans was named on 15 April 2025, by the Italian Servizio Meteorologico.

 Heavy rain was a concern, particularly in northern Italy, where over 200mm may fall by Thursday, giving a risk of flash flooding and landslides.
 The Italian weather agency METEO issued a severe weather warning starting at 12 pm on Monday, 14 April.
 This warning indicates intense and abundant rainfall for the Veneto and Friuli-Venezia Giulia regions, and storms are expected over Tuscany, Lazio, and Northern Campania.
 Starting on Tuesday evening, 15 April, heavy rainfall and thunderstorms are forecast for approximately 12 to 18 hours in Central-Northern Piedmont, while Liguria can expect these conditions to last longer, for about 24 to 26 hours.
 A red rain warning was issued for Piemonte as a result of the weather.

-In Switzerland, Meteo Swiss issued a level 5 red rain warnings were issued for south-western parts of the country where 80-150 mm of rain was expected.
+In Switzerland, Meteo Swiss issued a level 5 red rain warnings were issued for south-western parts of the country where 80–150 mm of rain was expected.
 These were surrounded by orange alerts for rain.

 At least 4 deaths has been reported in France and Italy.